tarnetwork/ExamPractice-250318/info.md

-# How to create a bootable usb
+# How to create a bootable usb of Windows 10 (or any os)

 ## Resources